Hu Jieqing

-Hu Jieqing (胡絜青 (Hú Jiéqīng); December 23, 1905 - May 21, 2001) was a famed contemporary Chinese painter.
-She was the wife of the writer Lao She.
+Hu Jieqing (胡絜青 (Hú Jiéqīng); December 23, 1905 - May 21, 2001) was a contemporary Chinese painter who descended from the Manchu people.
+She was the wife of the Manchu writer Lao She, and Qi Baishi was her master.

 Biography

 Hu, a native of Beijing, was born as Yuzhen (玉贞).
-Like her husband, she belonged to the Manchurian minority.
-Her pen names were Yanyan (燕崖) and Huchun (胡春), and sobriquet, Jieqing (洁青).
+Like her husband, she belonged to the Manchu minority of China.
+Her pen names were Yan Yan (燕崖) and Hu Chun (胡春).
+She had the sobriquet, Jieqing (洁青).
 She graduated from the department of Chinese literature at Beijing Normal University in 1931.
-She was married with Shu Qingchun (Lao She) in 1931, and accompanied him in the following years and taught literature at some normal schools.
-She got to know Qi Baishi in 1938, and officially became his student in 1950.
-She was hired by the Chinese Academy of Painting in Beijing in 1958, as a senior artist.
-She received numerous awards in her life.
-In 1980, she held her personal exhibition in Hong Kong, and published her album.
+She married Lao She in 1931 and accompanied him in the following years and taught literature at some normal schools.

+In 1938, she got to know Qi Baishi, and in 1950 she officially became his student.
+In 1958, she was hired by the Chinese Academy of Painting in Beijing as a senior artist.
+In 1980, she held her personal exhibition in Hong Kong and published her album.

-She was a member of the Artists Association of China, and a member of Calligraphers Association of China.
+She was a member of the Artists Association of China and a member of Calligraphers Association of China.

-She died at 4:27 pm on May 21, 2001 at Hepingli Hospital, at the age of 96.
+She died at 4:27 pm on May 21, 2001 at Hepingli Hospital, at the age of 95.